TomBursch/kitchenowl/docs/get-started.md

             - default
             environment:
             - JWT_SECRET_KEY=PLEASE_CHANGE_ME
-            - FRONT_URL=http://localhost:9090  #Change the local port to what you have put in front end ports ie. :9090
+            - FRONT_URL=https://sub.domain.com # Change it to the same URL you have set for the frontend
             volumes:
             - kitchenowl_data:/data